How does this company make money?

 What does this company depend on?

-The mechanism depends on five named upstream inputs: CAAC route operating certificates covering both domestic and international services; Beijing Capital International Airport hub slots and gate access; Airbus and Boeing aircraft lease agreements; jet fuel supply contracts with China National Aviation Fuel Group; and bilateral air service agreements between China and each destination country.
+Air China cannot operate without five things: CAAC route operating certificates that permit each domestic and international service, Beijing Capital International Airport slots and gate access, aircraft supplied through lease agreements with Airbus and Boeing, jet fuel supplied by China National Aviation Fuel Group, and the bilateral air service agreements that China negotiates with destination countries.

 Who depends on this company?